-Oh, and the color options on offer with the OnePlus 8 Pro are just gorgeous: the Glacial Green variant is one of the best designs the company has introduced to date, and there's also an Ultramarine Blue with an iridescent finish.
+Oh, and the color options on offer with the OnePlus 8 Pro are just gorgeous.
+The Glacial Green variant is one of the best designs the company has introduced to date.
+There's also an Ultramarine Blue with an iridescent finish.

 Let's talk about the Galaxy S20+ for a minute.
-Samsung made a lot of changes with this year's flagship, and one of those is the switch to a 120Hz refresh rate.
-Samsung also made several tweaks to its cameras, but other than that, the phone shares the same fundamentals as last year.
+Samsung made many changes with this year's flagship, and one of those is the switch to a 120Hz refresh rate.
+Samsung also upgraded the cameras, but other than that, the phone shares the same fundamentals as last year.

 The OnePlus 8 Pro has the same 120Hz refresh rate as the S20+ but at QHD+ resolution.

-Although the S20+ also has an AMOLED display with 120Hz refresh rate, you can only use the higher refresh rate when you lower the screen resolution to FHD+.
+Although the S20+ also has an AMOLED display with a 120Hz refresh rate, you can only use the higher refresh rate when you lower the screen resolution to FHD+.
 On the other hand, the OnePlus 8 Pro lets you use 120Hz at QHD+ resolution.
-Samsung suggested at the launch that it may unlock 120Hz at QHD+ later in the year, and it's clear that the manufacturer didn't do so at launch to conserve battery.
+While Samsung suggested at launch that it may unlock 120Hz at QHD+ later in the year, that has not materialized.

 The in-display fingerprint sensor on the OnePlus 8 Pro is also clearly better than what Samsung is offering.
 Samsung is the only major player to use an ultrasonic module from Qualcomm, with the rest of the field using an optical solution.
 Samsung's ultrasonic reader takes longer and isn't as reliable.